| |

 • Panini press – see the notes below

-• Apple – I like a green apple in this recipe
+• Apple – I like a green apple for tartness; Fuji or Honeycrisp are safe substitutes if you prefer sweeter.

 What’s a Panini Press?